Influence of a mortality trade-off on the spreading rate of cane toads fronts: Proof of : the acceleration regime

 \subsubsection{Relating $\overline n$ and $\zeta$}

-We now explain how to relate $\overline n$ and $\zeta$ despite the fact that we cannot prove that $e^{t-\zeta}$ is a super-solution.
+We now explain how to relate $\overline n$ and $\zeta$.
 For this, we use results by Li and Yau~\cite[Corollary~3.2]{LiYau} on parabolic equations on Riemannian manifolds.
-In this paper, the authors derive bounds on the fundamental solutions of parabolic equations with heterogeneous potentials on general manifolds.
+In this paper, the authors derive bounds on the fundamental solutions of the heat equation with potential on general manifolds.
 In particular, they prove an upper bound after proving a suitable Harnack inequality.

 We use their analysis to derive an upper bound on the fundamental solution of \eqref{eq:linearized}.
 To show that we can use their results, we view $\R\times\Theta$ as a Riemannian manifold with an appropriate metric $g$ so that the second order operator in \eqref{eq:linearized} is the Laplace-Beltrami operator on that manifold.